March Update | Super Strategies, Global Events & Staying Prepared

 If your total super balance is under $500,000, you may be able to use unused concessional contribution caps from the previous five financial years.

 Many people assume once the annual cap is used, that’s it.
-In reality, unused amounts from the previous five financial years may still be available to contribute.
+In reality, unused amounts can accumulate — but only for a limited time.

 This can be particularly valuable if: